Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 Victim ->> Server: 0x520c176b...
 (Length: 0x690e1d00)
 ```

-First, the victim send "auth" to authenticate with the C2, the C2 respond with a possible key, then the victim send an other key, it looks like the encrypted first key, with his length.
+First, the victim send "auth" to authenticate with the C2, the C2 respond with a possible key, then the victim sends an other key similar to the first encrypted first key, with his length.
-Secondly, the server respond with a lot of bytes (potentially encrypted data).
+In a second time, the server respond with a lot of bytes (potentially encrypted data).
-Finally, the victim send a lot of data which looks like encrypted data exfiltrated from the malware with his length.
+Finally, the victim sends a lot of data that looks like encrypted data exfiltrated from the malware with his length.

 ## Static analysis of PE